Sustainability is the point

-Research and education are sustainability
+Research and education are how we get there.

-Welfare, self-sustained
+Welfare, self-sustained.

-The numbers below are a live report of one slice of this work — our welfare programs, almost entirely sustained by VET9, our for-profit veterinary clinic.
+The numbers below are a live report of one slice of this work — our welfare programs, almost entirely sustained by VET9, our veterinary clinic.

 Welfare Through Sustainability